ansible/workshops/exercises/ansible_collections/2-collections-from-playbook/REAMD.md

 One of the modules provided by this collection allows us to manage [SELinux](https://www.redhat.com/en/topics/linux/what-is-selinux) settings.
 The fully qualified collection name for this module is therefore `ansible.posix.selinux`.

+You can find more details about [using collections](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html) in the [Ansible Documentation](https://docs.ansible.com/).

 # Guide

 ## Step 1 - Install the Ansible Collection